6.01 No horse shall be permitted to enter or start unless:

 6.31 The nominations and entries of any person, or transfer of any nomination or entry, may be refused by the Race Secretary without either notice or reason being given.

 6.32 The official order of finish shall reflect the Stewards’ decision in all cases until all procedures and remedies are exhausted.
-The eligibility of horses to conditions of races will be in accordance with the Stewards’ decision as shown on the official order of finish and will not be subsequently affected by the outcome of the appeal process.
-Whatever the final outcome of the appeal, the horse cannot be retroactively declared ineligible to races contested prior to the appeal decision by virtue of the appeal process.
+The eligibility of horses to conditions of races will be in accordance with the Stewards’ decision as shown on the official order of finish and will not be subsequently affected by the outcome of the appeal process, should an appeal be allowed in the Rules.
+Whatever the final outcome of the appeal, if allowed by the Rules, the horse cannot be retroactively declared ineligible to races contested prior to the appeal decision by virtue of the appeal process.

 6.33 Any horse that refuses to break in two races within any twelve month period shall be denied entry during the balance of the season of its second refusal.
 This horse will be ineligible to enter after that racing season without permission from the Stewards.